-Request is any term that is passed as one of the arguments to Module:handle\call/3.
+Request is any term that is passed as the first argument to Module: handle\call/3.

 Timeout is an integer greater than zero that specifies how many milliseconds to wait for each reply, or the atom infinity to wait indefinitely.
 Defaults to infinity.
 If no reply is received from a node within the specified time, the node is added to BadNodes.